RAJPATEL-DROID/How_is_your_memory/README.md

 # Game which check the player's memory retention capacity.
-## Game which taught me lot about JavaScript and jQuery Functions .
+## It served as a useful learning tool for JavaScript and jQuery functions.

 ## This game is my implementation of a popular game known as Simon.